mxtag/WC-Task-Cleaner/readme.txt

 - ✓ Built-in, minimal **operation log** (plugin-owned table)
 - ✓ Admin-only, secure & i18n-ready; no front-end impact

-> This plugin requires WooCommerce.
-WordPress 6.5+ will enforce the dependency automatically via the `Requires Plugins` header.
+> This plugin works with WooCommerce when available, but does not require it to be installed.

 == Installation ==

-1. Install and activate **WooCommerce**.
+1. Upload and activate **WC Task Cleaner**.
-2. Upload and activate **Store Task Scheduler Cleaner**.
+2. If using WooCommerce, the plugin will show Action Scheduler cleanup options.
-3. Go to **Tools → Store Task Scheduler Cleaner** to run cleanups.
+3. Go to **Tools → WC Task Cleaner** to run cleanups.

 == Frequently Asked Questions ==